 Everyone knows you can find prime rib at nice steakhouses, but can you actually buy it from your neighborhood grocer?
 Probably not.
-In honor of National Prime Rib Day, let’s hear from the experts at Plano, Texas’ Matador Prime Steak: “Most grocery stores do not sell prime grade beef.
+In honor of National Prime Rib Day this April 27, let’s hear from the experts at Plano, Texas’ Matador Prime Steak: “Most grocery stores do not sell prime grade beef.
 Most grocery stores sell select and choice.
 This grade is established by the packing house and is based primarily on the fat content of the animal.”

 And now you know.